Trail of Tsathogghua

 Trail of Tsathogghua is a Horror tabletop role-playing adventure, written by Keith Herber, with art by Steve Purcell, and published by Chaosium in 1984.
 It was released in PDF format in 2004.
 Three horror adventures set in Greenland, Canada and Grand Rapids, Michigan for Call of Cthulhu, based on author Clark Ashton Smith's god-like literary creation Tsathoggua.

 Contents

-Trail of Tsathogghua is an adventure in which the player characters investigate a stone slab covered with unusual markings that was discovered in Greenland by Eskimos.
+Trail of Tsathogghua is an adventure in which the player characters investigate a stone slab and its unusual markings which was discovered inside a glacier in Greenland by Inuit.